Circulation of Library Materials Policy

 REPLACEMENT CHARGES

 If a collection item is lost or damaged beyond repair, the borrower will be charged to replace the item.
-The replacement charge for a lost or damaged item will be either the actual replacement cost of the item or the minimum replacement charge established by the library for that format of item, whichever is higher.
+The replacement charge for a lost or damaged item will be either the retail cost of the item or the minimum replacement charge established by the library for that format of item, whichever is higher.

 Extra time will be given to a borrower to locate and return a lost collection item.
 However, once payment for the lost item has been made, no refund will be issued.